Sigma Phi Omega Sorority Charitable Foundation

-Krissy Purdy - Director of Fundraising
+Krissy Purdy - Treasurer

+Hello!
 Originally from the Southern California area, I now live in the San Francisco Bay Area and love being here.
-Married and a mother to 3 rambunctious boys I love spending time with my family and enjoying all of life’s little surprises.
+Married and a mother to 3 rambunctious boys and 1 little girl.
+I love spending time with my family and enjoying all of life’s little surprises.
 I also own a small business running small group and personal training services.
 I am an NASM Certified Personal Trainer with certifications in Women’s Fitness, Prenatal & Postpartum Fitness and Youth Exercise.
 I am also a qualified TRX Trainer and a Road Runners of America Coach.
 In July I completed an Ironman 70.3 triathlon that includes a 1.2 mile swim, 56 mile bike and a 13.1 mile run!
 Prior to this I worked with technology and medical device start-ups in Silicon Valley.

 Since joining in Fall 2002, I’ve held multiple top positions at both Chapter and National levels.
 I served as National Board President for many years and have now returned to be a part of this next chapter.
 Sigmas has always been an integral part of my life and has shaped me in many great, unexpected ways.
 It has given me my best friends and best memories.
 I want to give back all I have gained and continue to build upon our strong foundation a place for women to find themselves and other sisters for years to come.
 GO SIGMAS!